NUSGreyhats/lrn2lrn/lessons/lucy-nicholas-xinan_0_x86/lessonplan.md

 ```

 <b>idiv</b> - Integer Division<br/>
-idiv instruction takes in only one operand, either register value or memory location.
+`idiv` instruction takes in only one operand, either register or memory address.
 It only works with signed numbers.
 Dividend is always either AH:AL (byte), DX:AX (word) or EDX:EAX (long).
 Quotient results will be stored in EAX and remainder is stored in EDX.

 ```
+mov  $0x2, %ebx  -->  ebx = 2
 mov  $0x4, %eax  -->  eax = 4
-mov $0x2, %ebx  -->  ebx = 2
 cltd             -->  convert signed long to signed double long (EAX -> EDX:EAX) idiv %ebx        -->  eax = 2, edx = 0
 ```

 <b>and, or, xor</b> - Bitwise Operations<br/>